kylebarron/snap-to-tin/README.md

   which are the positions of the triangles of the TIN.
 These are the positions of `Point`s on the TIN.

-- **`objectIds`**: Optional, a flat TypedArray with `objectIds`, one per vertex.
+- **`featureIds`**: Optional, a flat TypedArray with `featureIds`, one per vertex.
 If provided, a similar TypedArray will be returned.
 Since some input points can be omitted from the output (e.g. if outside the bounds of the TIN), this helps to keep track of which snapped point has which properties.
 This must be the same length as the number of vertices within `positions`.
-So if `positions` holds five 2D coordinates, the length of `positions` should be 10 and the length of `objectIds` should be 5.
+So if `positions` holds five 2D coordinates, the length of `positions` should be 10 and the length of `featureIds` should be 5.

 Returns: